 - 1. Electronic Devices - 2.
 Video Games, devices or item that distract the learning environment or presents a safety risk - 3.
-Drugs, alcohol, tobacco, smokeless tobacco products, etc. - 4.
-Any items defined by the educational or suspension code.
+Drugs, alcohol, tobacco, smokeless tobacco products, paraphernalia, etc.

-5. In short, any item that is a disruption to the learning environment is prohibited and may be confiscated. \\Items brought to school that are lost or damaged are not the responsibility of the school site or the district for replacement.
+- 4. If a student has been gang carded at any point they will fall under a separate strict dress code with no gang colors or affiliations. - 5.
+Any items defined by the educational or suspension code. - 6.
+In short, any item that is a disruption to the learning environment is prohibited and may be confiscated.

+Items brought to school that are lost or damaged are not the responsibility of the school site or the district for replacement.